Exploring Wav2vec 2.0 fine-tuning for improved speech emotion recognition: Experimental Setup

 \subsection{Training and evaluation procedure}

 All experiments use the same learning rate $1 \times 10^{-4}$ with Adam optimizer~\cite{kingma2014adam}.
 For the wav2vec model, we use a pretrained model developed by Facebook AI\footnote{https://github.com/pytorch/fairseq/tree/master/examples/wav2vec}.
-We build our wav2vec 2.0 implementation on the top of the huggingface implementation, and adopt an pretrained model checkpoint from Facebook AI\footnote{https://huggingface.co/facebook/wav2vec2-base}.
-Both models are pretrained on unsupervised speech of LibriSpeech 960h~\cite{7178964} without transcriptions.
-We evaluate our systems using unweighted accuracy (UA)~\cite{han2014speech} under speaker-independent setting; the speakers in the test set are excluded from the training data.
+We build our wav2vec 2.0 implementation on top of the huggingface implementation and adopt a pretrained model checkpoint from Facebook AI\footnote{https://huggingface.co/facebook/wav2vec2-base}.
+Both models are pretrained on the unsupervised speech of LibriSpeech 960h~\cite{7178964} without transcriptions.
+We evaluate our systems using unweighted accuracy (UA)~\cite{han2014speech} under a speaker-independent setting; the speakers in the test set are excluded from the training data.
 Additional implementation details are provided in our github repository.
 We run each experiment 5 times for the full IEMOCAP dataset and 20 times for SAVEE and on sub-sampled versions of IEMOCAP.
 Additionally, we observe that wav2vec 2.0 fails to converge with some of the random seeds.
 Therefore we discard and rerun outlier runs where the performance is outside two standard deviations from the mean.

 \textbf{IEMOCAP}.
 To have a fair comparison with the majority of previous works, we split the dataset by leaving one session out as test set, the remaining four sessions are used for training.
-Note that most of the papers using IEMOCAP do not explicit define their validation set~\cite{etienne18_smm}.
-We therefore train with all of the four sessions for a fixed 15 epochs without validation using a batch size of 64.
-The number of epochs is chosen so that each of our competing methods converge in terms of training loss.
+Note that most of the papers using IEMOCAP do not explicitly define their validation set~\cite{etienne18_smm}.
+We therefore train with all four sessions for a fixed 15 epochs without validation using a batch size of 64.
+The number of epochs is chosen so that each of our competing methods converges in terms of training loss.

 \textbf{SAVEE}.
 A similar evaluation procedure is used for SAVEE.
-In each fold one speaker is left out for testing and the remaining three are used for training.
-We increase the number of training epochs to 30 and batch size is halved to 32 for the smaller training set.
+In each fold, one speaker is left out for testing and the remaining three are used for training.
+We increase the number of training epochs to 30 and the batch size is halved to 32 for the smaller training set.